theramiyer/blog/content/posts/2019/2019-05-12-buying-a-house-in-bangalore.md

 I calculated: Four million for the plot along with the registration fee.
 Two million for the construction.
 One million for the interiors.
 The official said the bank tries its best to ensure well-being of the customers, and offers an amount that lets the customer have at least forty percent of his monthly pay for himself.
 I asked him if I was eligible for a loan of seven million.
 He said I was eligible for about two million, given the kind of loan, my credit score and my monthly income.
 This was apparently with a _conservative_, safe interest rate.

-That night, I created an <span class='small-caps'>EMI</span> calculator in Excel, and started calculating how much I would be paying, what the total amount of interest going to the bank and so on.
+That night, I created an {{< smallcaps "EMI" >}} calculator in Excel, and started calculating how much I would be paying, what the total amount of interest going to the bank and so on.
 The tool painted a grim picture.

-What I also learned was, I would be paying almost 210% back to the bank by the end of the <span class='small-caps'>EMI</span> tenure.
+What I also learned was, I would be paying almost 210% back to the bank by the end of the {{< smallcaps "EMI" >}} tenure.
 Reducing the tenure was not an option because of my income, and keeping in mind that the bank would not take more than 60% of my salary.

 Going for a flat was the alternative.